cawfree/react-native-firebase-upload-provider/README.md

 # react-native-firebase-upload-provider
-📸Easily and quickly upload rich media to Firebase Storage.
+Easily and quickly upload rich media to Firebase Storage.
 This library safely handles all of the lower level firebase storage transactions, whilst providing a sensible interface to synchronize your frontend with the transaction state.

-## Getting Started
+## 🚀 Getting Started

 Using [`npm`]():